AasimRehaan1/AasimRehaan1/README.md

-- 👋 Hi, I’m @AasimRehaan
+- 👋 Hi, I’m Aasim Rehaan
 - 👀 I’m interested in Recruiting
 - 🌱 I’m a Recruiting Manager
-- 💞️ I’m looking to Candidates
+- 💞️ I’m looking for Candidates
 - 📫 You can reach me at aasim.r@volantis.com

 <!---